CommonDoc/codex/README.md

 # Overview

 **Codex** generates documentation.
-You just write docstrings as usual, only using [VerTeX][vertex] syntax, append a couple of extra files (A few tutorials and what have you), and Codex creates beautiful online documentation as well as offline manuals.
+You just write docstrings as usual, only using [VerTeX][vertex] syntax, append a couple of extra files (A few tutorials and what have you), and Codex creates beautiful online documentation, and in the near future, PDF manuals.

-Codex uses [CommonDoc][commondoc] and [Pandocl][pandocl] for representing the documentation and converting it to other formats, respectively.
+Codex uses [CommonDoc][commondoc] for representing the documentation and converting it to other formats.

 # Usage